 Meetings shall be conducted at least four (4) times annually.
 The Chairman may call for a meeting of the Committee if a request is made by any Committee member, the Group Managing Director or the internal or external auditors.

-In order to form a quorum for the meeting, at least two (2) member must be present and the majority of the members present must be Independent Non-Executive Directors.
+In order to form a quorum for the meeting, the majority of the members present must be Independent Non-Executive Directors.